xsjcTony/unocss-preset-animations/docs/src/animations/slide.md

 <button class="animate-in slide-in-bottom-4">Button A</button>
 <button class="animate-in slide-in-top-8">Button B</button>
 ```
-Note: CSS variable usages will be placed as is **without** any direction or positive / negative check.
+Note: `CSS variable` usages will be placed as is **WITHOUT** any direction or positive / negative check.
 :::

 ## Slide In